bmad4ever/comfyui_quilting/README.md

 * **lookup**: the texture from which the patches are obtained; if no lookup is provided, the src is used instead.
 * **ori**: the orientation in which to make the texture seamless: `H` for horizontally; `V` for vertically; `H & V` for both.

+Additionally, overlap is constrained to 50% since at least two opposite sides overlap with the texture.
+While 50% is the maximum possible overlap, where both overlaps meet, this upper limit should not typically be used.
 _________________________
 ### Make Seamless SP vs MP